Lele521/ucsb-cs56-f17.github.io/_exam/e01/typos.md

 * Show a "thumbs up" sign (&#x1f44d;) to let us know you are done.
 * We'll dismiss folks at 20 minute intervals, to reduce noise and distractions.

-<b>If the following students are here, please identify yourself to a TA or instructor by raising your hand</b>:
-* Yossi H.

 <div style="font-size:170%" markdown="1">